Wireless Image Retrieval at the Edge: Results

 \subsection{Performance for Different Bandwidths}

 In this experiment we investigate the effect of the channel bandwidth $B$ on the retrieval performance for the person retrieval CUHK03 dataset, achieved by the JSCC AE scheme.
-We emphasise that the previously considered bandwidth of $B=64$ is extremely limited, corresponding to extremely low-latency communications, which may be essential for many surveillance and security applications.
+We emphasize that the previously considered bandwidth of $B=64$ is extremely limited, corresponding to extremely low-latency communications, which may be essential for many surveillance and security applications.
 The top-1 accuracy as a function of the channel SNR is plotted in Fig.~\ref{fig:results_bandwidth} for different channel bandwidth values of $64, 128, 256$, and $512$.
 It shows that the accuracy and robustness increases significantly with the bandwidth, but the relative gain becomes smaller as we approach the original feature vector dimension.

-For the fading channel, it is visible in Fig. \ref{fig:results_bandwidth_cuhk_fading} that the proposed scheme is not able to recover the original accuracy even for a significant bandwidth, and reaches a plateau at around $\mathrm{SNR} = 12 \mathrm{dB}$.
+For the fading channel, it is visible in Fig.~\ref{fig:results_bandwidth_cuhk_fading} that the proposed JSCC AE scheme without the channel state information is not able to recover the original accuracy even for a significant bandwidth, and reaches a plateau at around $\mathrm{SNR} = 12 \mathrm{dB}$.
 As pointed out in Section \ref{subs:performance_comparison}, this may stem from the fact that our approach cannot fully cancel the effect of the variable channel gain.
-Channel estimation and feedback techniques can be utilized to mitigate the impact of random channel fading.
+Channel estimation and feedback techniques can be utilized to mitigate the impact of random channel fading, as shown in Section \ref{subs:performance_comparison}.